dylan-jayatilaka/tonto/README.md

 The above will take a long time.

-Finally, update the `PATH` variable by editing the `.bashrc` file, e.g. using the `vim` editor, and add the following line at the end:
+Finally, update the `PATH` variable by editing the `.bashrc` file. e.g. using the `vim` editor.

+Add the following line to the end of `.bashrc` :

 ```
 export PATH=$PATH:/ming64/bin